 High performance LPR camera for the most challenging sites such as very short distances and open angles

-LPR is performed in the firmware of the LPR camera
+LPR is performed in the LPR cameras firmware

-LPR camera detects and process plates at vehicle speeds as high as 250 kph
+LPR cameras detect and process plates at vehicle speeds as high as 250 kph

 Neural networks are used to learn from every plate read and increase performance over time

 The shortest LPR distance (from 5ft!) at the highest reading speed (20ms)

 You do not need more than 1 Survision LPR camera to get LPR working